ClawmanCat/VoxelEngine/README.md

 For the engine itself, any compiler (With C++20 support) should work in theory, but only Clang has been tested currently, and other compilers may lack the required C++20 features.
 To install the dependencies, you will need Conan (`pip install conan`).
 It is recommended to use Ninja as the generator, as other generators have not been tested.
+When using `VE_GRAPHICS_API=vulkan`, the Vulkan SDK is required to build the engine.

 To build the project (with Ninja):
 ```